-Board of Directors Neighborhood Reinvestment Corporation (d.b.a.
+To the Board of Directors Neighborhood Reinvestment Corporation (d.b.a.
 NeighborWorks® America) Washington, DC

 We have audited the accompanying financial statements of Neighborhood Reinvestment Corporation (d.b.a.
-NeighborWorks® America) which comprise the statements of financial position as of September 30, 2018 and 2017, and the related statements of activities and cash flows for the years then ended, and the related notes to the financial statements.
+NeighborWorks® America) which comprise the statements of financial position as of September 30, 2019 and 2018, and the related statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to the financial statements.